 The likely culprit?
 Norovirus.

-According to the U.S. Centers for Disease Control and Prevention (CDC), norovirus is the most common cause of acute gastroenteritis.
+According to the (CDC), norovirus is the most common cause of acute gastroenteritis.
 It’s responsible for 685 million cases globally every year with 200 million being in children younger than 5.

 Norovirus outbreaks on cruise ships tend to get a lot of publicity, such as the case where hundreds of people became ill aboard a cruise ship in December.

 The CDC that outbreaks on cruise ships account for only 1 percent of all norovirus cases.
 They also that more than 50 percent of norovirus outbreaks happen in hospitals and long-term care facilities.